-This blog is the talk I gave at NowFest 2020, a global conference on Behavioural Science.
+This blog post is the talk I gave at NowFest 2020, a global conference on Behavioural Science.
 We were asked to talk about how we successfully transformed from an ad agency to a design and innovation consultancy.
 This is the story of all the things we learned while making lots of bad decisions along the way.
 So if you work in the ad industry and you’re struggling with your business model, then this might provide you with some inspiration on where to look for answers.
 If you prefer to see the whole talk.
 I included the video below.

 Part 1: The existential crisis as an agency

 About ten years ago, Astrid and I were leading an advertising agency in Amsterdam.
 According to the market, we were doing great.
 We won a Dutch “Agency of the Year” award, and we were doing award-winning work for brands like Nike.
 The problem was: we hated every bit of it, and we felt that there were several trends that didn’t look promising for the future of the ad agency business model.
 Both our customers and the market were changing.

 - Digital transformation, which meant they were now getting obsessed with everything measurable and easy to optimise.
 Advertising started to be seen as this old medieval art in comparison with this new obsession, and investment in advertising shifted to programmatic and tactical, instead of creative.